Celadon Coturnix Quail

 Feed Recommendations: quail are considered a gamebird and need higher protein when developing.
 We recommend Sugar Feather Farm gamebird starter, when they are chicks and no grinding is needed up to 5 weeks, Sugar Feather Farm gamebird grower when they are growing and when adults can switch to our adult quail layer feed.

 We highly recommend using the Oil of Oregano in their water daily as a supplement to aid with digestion and overall health.

 Their eggs are tiny and PACKED with nutrients.
-They are a great low-calorie, protein-rich food.
-They are creamy and delicious, and cannot carry salmonella, so can safely be eaten raw.
+They are a great low-calorie, protein-rich food and are creamy and delicious.
 The health benefits of quail eggs include their ability to improve vision and immunity, boost energy levels, reduce inflammation, manage diabetes, promote healthy skin, prevent hair loss and stimulate growth and repair in the body.
 They are also claimed to help manage depression and improve sexual health.

 |QUAIL EGG NUTRITIONAL INFORMATION|